pkaila/asdf-goapp/README.md

 adding a generic goapp requires more information than just a name of a plugin.
 See the [usage](#usage) -section for more information.

-The plug-in is inspired by and borrows some of the code from the excellent [pyapp plugin](https://github.com/amrox/asdf-pyapp) by [Andy Mroczkowski](https://github.com/amrox/).
+The plugin is inspired by and borrows some of the code from the excellent [pyapp plugin](https://github.com/amrox/asdf-pyapp) by [Andy Mroczkowski](https://github.com/amrox/).

 </div>